jumpinjackie/forge-e33-mod/design/LANDS.md

 ```

 Land
 As this land enters, you may reveal a Nevron card from your hand.
-If you don't this land enters tapped.
+If you don't, this land enters tapped.
 {T}: Add {U} or {B}.
 {T}: Add {U}{B}.
 Spend this mana only to cast Nevron spells or activate abilities of Nevrons.
 This land doesn't untap during your next untap step.
 ---